Cleveland High School (Seattle)

-Cleveland High School, also known as Grover Cleveland High School, is a public secondary school located in Seattle, Washington.
+Cleveland High School, also known as Grover Cleveland High School and Cleveland STEM High School, is a public secondary school located in Seattle, Washington.
 It is operated as part of the Seattle Public Schools system and serves the Beacon Hill and Georgetown neighborhoods.
 The school was established in 1927 and named for President Grover Cleveland, and its building is a designated city landmark.

 History

 The then-independent city of Georgetown established a high school in 1903, with one class graduating from the facility at the Mueller School annex.
 Beginning in 1905, Georgetown and south Seattle students were moved to high schools across the city, including West Seattle, Queen Anne, Broadway and Franklin.

 The Seattle Public Schools board approved construction of a new high school in the south end of Seattle in 1925, after petitioning from residents.
 The new school, which was named for President Grover Cleveland in accordance with naming schools after famous Americans, opened on January 3, 1927, and graduated its first class in the spring.
 Cleveland High School also initially hosted a middle school, named Grover Cleveland Junior High School, that was moved to Asa Mercer Junior High School in 1957.
 The school was expanded with a new north wing in 1958, featuring a new metal shop classroom, and facilities for art, band and choir, paid for by a citywide bond issue approved in 1955.
 A new $1.25 million gymnasium and administrative offices were dedicated by Mayor Wes Uhlman and Lieutenant Governor John Cherberg in 1970.

 Cleveland, the smallest of the city's high schools with a capacity of 729 students, was slated for conversion into a middle school by the school board in 1979.
 Under the plan, high school students would be moved to the Asa Mercer Junior High School several blocks to the north, saving $4 million in potential renovation costs for the school district.
 Students and faculty were strongly opposed to the closure plan, and it was ultimately modified to keep Cleveland open as a high school.

 After the approval of a citywide levy for school improvements in 2001, Cleveland High School underwent a $68 million, two-year renovation in 2006.
 The project was completed in September 2007, after complications arising from asbestos found in ceilings and unexpected geological hazards below the school building.
 Earlier concepts for the renovation included sharing the building with a community college, as well as splitting the high school into four autonomous schools.